oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0-csd06.md

 *selectable* `compute` node in the subsituting template, as shown in the following Figure:

-**Figure 26: Substitution with Requirement Mapping to Selectable Node**
 ```mermaid
 flowchart RL
     S --> |substitutes| client